Starcounter/Docs/docs/topic-guides/web-apps/html-views-composition-guidelines.md

 [CompositionProvider](https://github.com/Starcounter/CompositionProvider) has to run for the code in these guidelines to work.
 There are two ways to start `CompositionProvider`: follow the instructions in the [README file](https://github.com/Starcounter/CompositionProvider/blob/master/README.md), or, when Starcounter is running, go to `http://localhost:8181/#/databases/default/appstore`, click on the download button next to `CompositionProvider`, and click `Start` at `http://localhost:8181/#/databases/yourDatabase`.
 This requirement is temporary.

-## Guideline 1: Separation of Layout and Content
+## Guideline 1: Separation of Presentation and Content

-To make applications look great when running independently while also allowing them to look as one while running with other applications, it is beneficial to separate the layout and the content.
+To make applications look great when running independently while also allowing them to look as one while running with other applications, it is beneficial to separate the presentation and the content.
 This is accomplished using the `<template is="declarative-shadow-dom">` element.

 The basic boilerplate of a Starcounter HTML view, which is created by adding a `Starcounter HTML template with dom-bind` file in Visual Studio, looks like this: